MotionGPT-2: A General-Purpose Motion-Language Model for Motion Generation and Understanding: Related Work

 \subsection{Human Motion Generation}

-Motion generationhas a long-standing history in research~\cite{tevet2022motionclip,habibie2017recurrent,petrovich2021action,li2017auto,zhang2022motiondiffuse,guo2020action2motion,tevet2022human,petrovich2022temos,li2021ai} and can be conditioned on various inputs, including motion descriptions, specific actions, and music.
+Motion generation has a long-standing history in research~\cite{tevet2022motionclip,habibie2017recurrent,li2017auto,zhang2022motiondiffuse,guo2020action2motion,tevet2022human,petrovich2022temos,li2021ai} and can be conditioned on various inputs, including motion descriptions, specific actions, and music.
 For instance, HP-GAN~\cite{barsoum2018hp} and \cite{martinez2017human} adopt a sequence-to-sequence model to forecast future poses from earlier ones.
 Moreover, ACTOR~\cite{petrovich2021action} utilizes a transformer-based VAE for both unconditional generation and action-driven motion generation.
 TRAJEVAE~\cite{kania2021trajevae} generates motion sequences that align with a given trajectory when provided with an initial pose.
 Recently, a significant focus has been placed on text-conditional motion generation, which involves creating human motion sequences based on textual prompts.Previous researches~\cite{guo2022generating,ghosh2021synthesis,ahuja2019language2pose,tevet2022motionclip,zhang2023t2m} focus on modeling a joint latent space for motion and text alignment.
 In TEMOS~\cite{petrovich2022temos}, a VAE model is proposed that creates a shared latent space for motion and text interactions.
-T2M-GPT~\cite{zhang2023t2m} formulates the motion generation as the next index prediction task and leverage small language models to model the translation mapping between discrete motion indices and text.
-MotionCLIP~\cite{tevet2022motionclip} and TM2T~\cite{guo2022tm2t} align the shared space of text and motion with the expressive CLIP~\cite{radford2021learning} embedding space MotionDiffuse~\cite{zhang2022motiondiffuse} introduces a diffusion model into its framework for generating motion from textual descriptions, which leads to impressive outcomes.
+T2M-GPT~\cite{zhang2023t2m} formulates the motion generation as the next index prediction task and leverages small language models to model the translation mapping between discrete motion indices and text.
+MotionCLIP~\cite{tevet2022motionclip} and TM2T~\cite{guo2022tm2t} align the shared space of text and motion with the expressive CLIP~\cite{radford2021learning} embedding space.
+MotionDiffuse~\cite{zhang2022motiondiffuse} introduces a diffusion model into its framework for generating motion from textual descriptions, which leads to impressive outcomes.
 In a different approach, MDM~\cite{tevet2022human} aims to boost the coherence between motion and textual inputs by implementing CLIP~\cite{radford2021learning} as the text encoder, thereby enhancing the model with more effective textual priors.
 However, it is challenging to model semantically complex relationships of human motions and texts, particularly in the absence of general world knowledge, \textit{e.g.}, \textit{how specific gestures convey intentions} and \textit{how to interpret body language in different context}.
-Current efforts, such as MotionGPT~\cite{jiang2023motiongpt}, MotionLLM~\cite{wu2024motionllm}, M3-GPT~\cite{luo2024m} have initiated the development of a unified motion-language model aimed at generating plausible human motions alongside along with textual descriptions driven by prompt instructions.
-However, none of them leverage the general world knowledge of LLM simultaneously address diverse motion-related tasks and body-hand representations.
+Current efforts, such as MotionGPT~\cite{jiang2023motiongpt}, MotionLLM~\cite{wu2024motionllm}, M3-GPT~\cite{luo2024m} have initiated the development of a unified motion-language model aimed at generating plausible human motions along with textual descriptions driven by prompt instructions.
+Although remarkable achievements have been made in multiple motion-related tasks, these approaches, which only utilize relatively small language models, overlook exploration of the potential of LLMs in understanding and generating human motions.
+Moreover, they are inadequate in addressing the complex body-hand representations.
 Unlike prior approaches, MotionGPT-2 is distinguished as the first Large Motion-Language Model (LMLM) capable of multimodal control, handling diverse motion-related tasks, and providing a comprehensive representation of motion.